USAA Auto Insurance Review for 2021

 So A.M.
-Best believes USAA is financially steady enough to meet financial obligations to customers and investors, which is great news.
+Best believes USAA is financially stable enough to meet customers' and investors' financial obligations, which is great news.

 Better Business Bureau gave USAA a B-, which isn't the best rating USAA could have earned.

-USAA’s lower rating from the Better Business Bureau could be because the U.S. government took action against USAA in 2019 for the following infractions.
+USAA's lower rating from the BBB could be because the U.S. government took action against USAA in 2019 for the following infractions.

 - Office of the Comptroller of the Currency versus USAA for USAA's failure to use a proper risk-management system.

-USAA has reached a settlement with the Bureau of Consumer Financial Protection and paid out restitution to customers as well as a penalty for violating acts.
+USAA has settled with the Bureau of Consumer Financial Protection and paid out restitution to customers and a penalty for violating acts.

 As for the Office of the Comptroller of the Currency, there is now a compliance committee appointed to USAA to correct the risk-management plan.

-The good news is that USAA has worked to correct its issues and paid customers in restitution, so hopefully it will improve it’s Better Business Bureau rating in the future.
+The good news is that USAA has worked to correct its issues and paid customers in restitution.
+Hopefully, it will improve its USAA insurance reviews from the BBB in the future.